TomasVDDC/LesPantheres/README.md

 <img src="./images/Statistics_visualisation.JPEG" height="500" >
 </div>

 - Extra creative or challenging ideas : A challenging proposition could involve expanding our flight analysis globally, incorporating an additional dataset to enhance our existing one.
 By doing so, we can create a more comprehensive visualization on a global scale, potentially enabling comparisons between flight data from the USA and other countries.
 This approach opens up avenues for broader insights and a deeper understanding of worldwide air travel patterns.
+Another extra idea would be to incorporate predictive models to forecast future flight trends, delays, or cancellations based on historical data.
+Users can benefit from insights into potential disruptions and plan their travels accordingly.

 ### Functional Project Prototype